You are here

 IHPA was established under the National Health Reform Act 2011, giving effect to the National Health Reform Agreement signed by the Australian Government and all states and territories in August 2011.

-IHPA works in four priority areas:
+Under this agreement, IHPA works in four priority areas to:

-- Perform IHPA pricing functions
+- perform IHPA pricing functions

-- Refine and develop hospital classification systems
+- refine and develop hospital classification systems

-- Refine and improve hospital costing
+- refine and improve hospital costing

-- Develop hospital data requirements and collect data.
+- develop hospital data requirements and collect data.

-The Classification teams work with clinical, technical and jurisdictional stakeholders to develop and maintain the clinical classifications, coding standards and business rules associated with the implementation of a nationally consistent ABF framework for public hospital services.
+The Classifications team work with clinical, technical and jurisdictional stakeholders to develop and maintain the clinical classifications, coding standards and business rules associated with the implementation of a nationally consistent activity based funding (ABF) framework for public hospital services.

 The work of the team covers six work streams:

-- Admitted acute care
+- admitted acute care

-- Non-admitted care
+- non-admitted care

-- Subacute and non-acute care
+- subacute and non-acute care

-- Emergency care
+- emergency care

-- Mental health care
+- mental health care

-- Teaching, training and research.
+- teaching, training and research.